jul/archery/README.txt

 **********

 * py3 compliance;
+* install is blocked if tests are failing with pip
-* install is blocked if tests are failing
+* install is blocked if tests are failing with easy_install

 Resource
 ********